All Episodes

 How does he counter it?

-Um, I don't know that uh that that can be done right now.
+Well, you know, unfortunately, the way this election has gone, I don't know that that can be done right now.

-He has no chance, and let's see.
+He has no chance.

-Right, but it'd be nice if they could just sit there and let these two go at it.
+But it'd be nice if they could just sit there and let these two go at it.

-You know, who wants screech in there?
+You know, who wants Screech in there?

-Who wants somebody that's gonna sit there and change the balance, complete balance of our courts to, you know, something that is going to change what the Con.
+Who wants somebody that's going to sit there and change the balance, complete balance of our courts to, you know, something that is going to change what the Constitution, you know, it's already, they're already changing what the Constitution means, and it's just going to get continually worse if we sit there and we allow Screech in there.

 Well, thanks for the call, Matt.